njennes/angular/README.md

 Run ng build to build the project.

 ## Further help
-To get more help on the Angular CLI use ng help or go check out the Angular CLI README.
+To get more help on the Angular CLI use ng help or go check out the [Angular CLI README](https://github.com/angular/angular-cli#installation)

 ## How it works